-The evaluation team, from the firm IOD-Parc includes both internationally and nationally recruited members and has a strong technical background in conducting independent evaluations of this nature.
+The evaluation team, from the firm Baastel includes both internationally and nationally recruited members with a strong technical background in conducting independent evaluations of this nature.
 The team is complemented by a local company that will conduct the field surveys.